Pollo Asado Recipe (Juicy Mexican Chicken Marinade + Grill & Oven Method)

 Storage:

-• In the Fridge: Toss your leftovers in an airtight container once they’ve cooled down.
-It’ll stay fresh and flavorful for up to 4 days.
+• In the Fridge: Store in an airtight container in the fridge for up to 4 days.

 • In the Freezer: If you’re meal prepping, this chicken freezes beautifully for up to 3 months.
 My advice?
-Slice it up before you freeze it in a heavy-duty freezer bag.
-It makes grabbing a handful for a quick quesadilla way easier.
+Slice it up before you freeze it for easier reheating.
 Just let it thaw in the fridge overnight before you plan to eat it.

 Reheating: